-Title of each class Common Stock, par value \$0.001 per share Trading Symbol(s) ENSG Name of each exchange on which registered NASDAQ Global Select Market
+Common Stock, par value \$0.001 per share

+ENSG

+NASDAQ Global Select Market

-Securities registered pursuant to Section 12(g) of the Act:
+Securities registered pursuant to Section 12(g) of the Act: $\label{eq:None} \textbf{None}$

-None

-Indicate by check mark: if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act. \checkmark Yes No if the registrant is not requ uired to file reports purs uant to Section 13 or Se ction 15(d) of the Act.
-Yes \checkmark No whether the registrant (1) 1934 during the precedin and (2) has been subject t g 12 months (or for suc h shorter period that th V Yes No whether the registrant has Rule 405 of Regulation S-1 registrant was required to (§232.405 of this chapt V Yes No whether the registrant is a or an emerging growth c company," and "emerging ompany.
-See the definit ions of "large accelerat ed filer," "accelerated fi Large accelerated filer Accelerated filer Non-accelerated filer Smaller reporting Company Emerging growth company If an emerging growth concerning the complying with any new Act.
-Yes No whether the registrant ha internal control over fina registered public accounti ancial reporting under S Section-404(b) of the S Yes No If securities are registere included in the filing reflection of the fi nents of the registrant Yes V No whether any of those compensation received b §240.10D-1(b).
-Yes V No whether the registrant is a a shell company (as defin ned in Rule 12b-2 of the Exchange Act).
-Yes \checkmark No As of June 30, 2023, the a ggregate market value of f the Registrant's Comm on Stock held by non-aff iliates was: Common Stock \$3 8,156 373, 000 The aggregate market values the registrant's most reconductor and each person the amount of \$2,014,396 ently completed second owning more than 10% l fiscal quarter.
-Shares of the outstanding Com of Common Stock held mon Stock of the registr by each executive offication of the base o cer, (in affiliate status is not necessarily a conclusive determination for other purposes.
+Indicate by check mark: if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act. $\overline{\checkmark}$ Yes No if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
+Yes $\overline{\checkmark}$ No whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+V Yes No whether the registrant has submitted electronically, every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
+V Yes No whether the registrant is a large accelerated filer, an accelerated filer, non-accelerated filer, a smaller reporting company, or an emerging growth company.
+See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act: Large accelerated filer ✓ Accelerated filer □ Non-accelerated filer filer □ Smaller reporting company □ Emerging growth company If an emerging growth company, indicate if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.
+Yes No whether the registrant has filed a report on and attestation to its management's assessment of the effectiveness of its internal control over financial reporting under Section-404(b) of the Sarbanes-Oxley Act (15 U.S.C.
+7262(b)) by the registered public accounting firm that prepared or issued its audit report. √ Yes No If securities are registered pursuant to Section 12(b) of the Act, whether the financial statements of the registrant included in the filing reflect the correction of an error to previously issued financial statements.
+Yes V No whether any of those error corrections are restatements that required a recovery analysis of incentive-based compensation received by any of the registrant's executive officers during the relevant recovery period pursuant to §240.10D-1(b).
+Yes V No whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes V No As of June 30, 2024, the aggregate market value of the Registrant's Common Stock held by non-affiliates was: Common Stock \$4 ,196, 977 ,000 The aggregate market value of Common Stock was computed by reference to the closing price as of the last business day the registrant's most recently completed second fiscal quarter.
+Shares of Common Stock held by each executive offic director and each person owning more than 10% of the outstanding Common Stock of the registrant have been excluded the amount of \$2,620,517,000) in that such persons may be deemed to be affiliates of the registrant.
+This determination affiliate status is not necessarily a conclusive determination for other purposes.

-As of January 29, 2024, 56,665,741 shares of the registrant's common stock, \$0.001 par value, were outstanding.
+As of January 31, 2025, 57,455,374 shares of the registrant's common stock, \$0.001 par value, were outstanding.